 Dick Clark & American Bandstand

 America's Oldest Teenager ...
 Dick Clark, who never looked his age, died at age 82 on April 18, 2012 from a massive heart attack.
 He suffered a debilitating stroke in 2004.

 Clark found fame in 1956 when he took over as host of 'Bandstand', a local dance show in Philadelphia.
 He took it national in 1957 and renamed it 'American Bandstand'.
 I've written more about Bandstand here.

 Dick also hosted ABC's 'New Year's Rockin' Eve' for many years, as well as several game shows.
 He was a very successful producer as well.
 He also had a stake in a chain of music-themed restaurants licensed under the names 'Dick Clark's American Bandstand Grill'.
 My wife and I once dined at the one in Indianapolis.

 There have been many jokes over the years about Dick Clark's relatively ageless appearance.
-The best one was a 1982 episode of 'Police Squad!' where Clark made a cameo appearance buying a jar of 'Secret Formula Youth Cream' from street snitch Johnny the Shoeshine Boy.
+The best one was a 1982 episode of 'Police Squad!' in which Clark made a cameo appearance buying a jar of 'Secret Formula Youth Cream' from street snitch Johnny the Shoeshine Boy.
 Rest in peace. (posted 4/19/12, permalink)

 Bandstand: In late 2004, Dick Clark suffered a stroke.
 It's hard to believe I'm using "Dick Clark" and "stroke" in the same sentence.